 Finally, after you’ve erased something, you have to install something back.
 With the bootable drive, it’s more than easy — just a couple of clicks.
 However, not as fast.

 - First, in your OS X Utilities selector, find and choose Reinstall OS X.

 - When you see El Capitan installation, just click continue and then click through the license agreement.

 - From then, follow the usual installation flow.
-Let it finish and let it reboot.
+Let it finish and reboot.

 Step 5: Retrieve your files from El Capitan backup

 As we mentioned before, a Time Machine backup is not exactly an option; it’s more of a necessity when it comes to getting your files back.
 Here’s how to do it:

 - Restart Mac.